E-Commerce Deliveries From China Across The World

 However, our findings show otherwise.
 Shipments from China traveling to India had the longest average transit time of 13.8 days – over 5 times longer in duration than to Japan.

 A 2018 report by Deloitte found that India was facing multiple challenges in its logistics performance.
-One of them was infrastructure deficiency; which led to high and inconsistent cargo transit time amongst others.
+One of them was infrastructure deficiency; which led to high and inconsistent cargo transit time among others.

 The average transit times of Chinese shipments to the European countries ranged between 6 to 9 business days, with shipments to France taking the longest time at 8.4 days.
 According to the Logistics Performance Index (LPI) comparing Germany and France in 2018, Germany had a score of 4.31 in logistics competence whilst France scored 3.84.